eliminaterabies/egfR0/mm_plot.md

 ## 2024 Jan 24 (Wed)

-Got interrupted and did not share this with Katie

-We have current pictures for different parameter sets; the parameters are reported in the pictures below, and can be viewed in corresponding R files
+We have current pictures for different parameter sets; the parameters are reported in the pictures below, and can be viewed in corresponding R files.
+It looks like softClimb might really

-base

-softClimb

-softDecline

-lowPeaks